nishan-chatterjee/nishan-chatterjee/README.md

 - Systems Engineer Trainee (Employee) at Infosys Limited

 ### Hobbies
-I'm teaching myself how to play chess and guitar.
-Hopefully, I can manage to do both simultaneously.
-I like listening to audiobooks while running or cooking.
-Also, my brain makes way too many dad jokes.
+- Learning to play chess and guitar.
+Hopefully, I can manage to do both simultaneously soon and become unstoppable.
+- Listening to audiobooks while running or cooking.
+Think how cool it'd be if I could parallelly play chess and some guitar.
+- Also, my brain makes way too many dad jokes.
 Apologies in advance for this feature.